spring-attic/gs-maven/SIDEBAR.md

-### Related Resources
+## Related resources

-Building applications with Maven is just one facet of application development.
-You may want to continue your study of building applications with the following
+Maven is just one facet of building applications.
+You can continue to explore application development with the following resources.

 ### Getting Started guides

-* [Building Java Applications with Gradle][gs-gradle]
+* [Building Java Projects with Gradle][gs-gradle]
 * [Building Android Applications with Maven][gs-maven-android]
 * [Building Android Applications with Gradle][gs-gradle-android]